 5. Do I need a criminal defense attorney if I plan to accept a guilty plea?

 Sometimes, the evidence against a defendant is so overwhelming that the best strategy is simply to try and negotiate the most favorable plea agreement possible and plead guilty.
 If you plan to admit your culpability and accept a guilty plea agreement with the State of Tennessee, you may wonder why you would still need a criminal defense attorney.
 There are several reasons, starting with the fact that you owe it to yourself to have an experienced attorney look over your case to make sure you don’t have a valid defense that could prevent a conviction.
 In addition, an experienced attorney is in a much better position to negotiate a favorable plea agreement if you do decide to move forward with a plea of guilty.
 Learn more.

 6. How do I find the right criminal defense attorney for me?

 The single most important thing you can do for yourself if you have been accused of a criminal offense is to retain the services of an experienced Tennessee criminal defense attorney.
 Of course, if you have never been charged with a crime before, you may not know where to begin.
 There are several steps you should take as soon as possible to ensure that you hire the right attorney for you and your circumstances.
 Learn more about the steps to finding the right attorney here.

-If you have been arrested and charged with a criminal offense in the State of Tennessee, you need an experienced Tennessee criminal defense attorney on your side immediately to ensure that your rights are protected throughout the prosecution of your case.
-Contact the team at Bennett & Michael today by calling 615-410-2454 to schedule your appointment.
+If you are currently facing criminal charges in the State of Tennessee, it is in your best interest to consult with an experienced Tennessee criminal defense lawyer at Bennett, Michael & Hornsby as soon as possible to ensure that your rights are protected.
+Contact the team today by calling 615-898-1560 to schedule your appointment.